 February 22, 2019: Kelly is charged with 10 counts of aggravated criminal sexual abuse

-The sheer volume of accusations Kelly has fielded since 1994 is astonishing, and perhaps it offers its own answer as to why he’s been able to live his life with few consequences.
-In a sense, his fans have been inoculated.
+The sheer volume of accusations Kelly has fielded since 1994 is astonishing, and perhaps it offers its own answer as to why he was able to live his life with few consequences.
+In a sense, his fans were inoculated.
 They’ve been listening to accusations against Kelly for 25 years, and they’ve been listening to Kelly maintain his innocence for just as long.
-In 2019, ignoring the persistent allegations against Kelly is just part of being an R. Kelly fan.
+In the 21st century, ignoring the persistent allegations against him is just part of being an R. Kelly fan.